 History

 The activity of the Department of Medical Oncology at the Fatebenefratelli and Ophthalmic Hospital began thirty-five years ago and over this period has gradually expanded.
-The integration between different specialists inside the Division has over a period of time been perfected and refined into an atmosphere of interdisciplinary cooperation.
+The integration between different specialists inside the division has, over a period of time, been perfected and refined into an atmosphere of interdisciplinary care and cooperation.

 Profile